A student may petition the Graduate Committee for a leave of absence. The Committee's general policy regarding leaves of

 - If the leave of absence includes a time when the student would ordinarily have had to complete an Incomplete, then all work required to be completed by university rules must be completed on time during the leave of absence.

 - Students under contract as teaching associates who request a leave of absence will be granted the leave of absence only if a satisfactory replacement can be found.

 Students who wish to extend a leave of absence must petition the Graduate Committee for such an extension.
+When a student petitions the Graduate Committee for a Leave of Absence, or for any other accommodation, the reasons for the petition will remain confidential within the bounds necessary for the Graduate Committee to make a reasonable and well-informed decision.
 Students who take a leave of absence after passing the Candidacy Examination should note that the 5-year rule for finishing the dissertation is in effect during the leave of absence (see the Graduate School Handbook).

 Return to Admission and Support